hackNU/hacknu.github.com/imo-hackathon.md

 **If you are looking for a teammate, please post on the [Facebook event page]()**

+## Requirements

 - Coders will need to bring their own computers for this event.

-- If hackers want the option of receiving remote help during the hackathon, please create an imo account and email hackathon@imo.im with your username.
+- Please create an imo account using your university domain and email [hackathon@imo.im](mailto:hackathon@imo.im) with your username.
 You will be added to a group chat which you can IM before and during the event with questions.
+We will also use this at times to communicate with you during the event.

+## Guidelines

 1. You will have 22 hours to build a collaborative app; you must use [imo's API](https://imo.im/developers/).